-The park's sole paddling launch/landing is located adjacent to the cabin area and provides access to the Suwannee River.
-The launch needs improvements to provide accessibility for all visitors.
-An open field space at the beginning of the launch would serve well as a location for a small support structure for the park's concession.
+The only paddling launch/landing in the park is located adjacent to the cabin area and provides access to the Suwannee River.
+The launch needs improvements to maximize accessibility for all ability types.
+As proportionate to visitation and levels of actual and potential use, an existing clearing at the beginning of the launch is identified as the lowest impact and most practical location for a small building to support concession operations.